 However, observing breastfeeding support can help a GP to enable breastfeeding mothers to maintain breastfeeding for as long as they wish to (having developed an understanding of the purpose of breastfeeding support) and to be able to reassure mothers that improvements to attachment and positioning at the breast can often significantly improve the breastfeeding experience.

 Here GPIFN member Dr Rosemary Marsh talks about her experience attending as an observer at a Breastfeeding Support Drop-In via contacts made through GPIFN.
-GPs who are interested in undertaking a similar observation are welcome to request to join GPIFN to network with local colleagues.
-Alternatively, the Health Visitors or area Infant Feeding Lead will have details of local Breastfeeding Support groups.
+GPs who are interested in undertaking a similar observation can contact their local Health Visitors or area Infant Feeding Lead who will have details of local Breastfeeding Support groups.